ShekharK01/A_Bank-Dashboard-/README.md

 In Oregon State, Females have contributed 72.95 % of bank balance.
 Highest in all four states.

-In Oregon State, Males have contributed 73.26 % of bank balance.
+In Nevada State, Males have contributed 73.26 % of bank balance.
 Highest in all four states.